Strategy

 As of 2050 |

-Quantitative and qualitative analysis of impact on financial standing (expenses and earnings), and assessment of the degree of impact |
+Quantitative and qualitative analyses and assessment of impact |

-Limited impact on the Group's financial standing |
+Limited impact on the Group’s finances |

 As part of the medium-term management plan “Beyond Our Limits” launched in April 2022, the Group has established “Social Value & Justice” KPIs, including the goal of reducing CO2 emissions associated with our own operations to half (compared to fiscal 2021 actual results) by March 2027 and to net zero by 2030.
 In addition to the above targets, in December 2022 we formulated the Net Zero Declaration on Greenhouse Gas Emissions, which includes our endorsement of the Paris Agreement adopted in December 2015 and the 2050 Carbon Neutrality Declaration announced by the Japanese Government in October 2020, as well as our contribution to the realization of a carbon-free society through our operations that fulfill the role as a financial service provider.
 The transition plan will be reviewed as appropriate based on the TCFD and other frameworks, and the Company will promote measures toward the early realization of a carbon-free society.